Skip to content

 Table of Contents

-As a commercial landlord, you will have responsibilities within the lease towards your tenant, which may be both general duties as well as other obligations outlined in your lease agreement.
-It is imperative that you adhere to these responsibilities, as a failure to do so could constitute a breach of the commercial lease.
-In the case a breach occurs, this could affect the length of time your tenant leases the property and, in the worst-case scenario, lead to future legal disputes.
-This article will set out the key commercial landlord obligations you should know about.
+As a commercial landlord, you have responsibilities toward your tenant, which may include general duties and other obligations outlined in your lease agreement.
+You must adhere to these responsibilities, as failure to do so could constitute a breach of the commercial lease.
+A breach could affect the time your tenant leases the property and, in the worst-case scenario, lead to future legal disputes.
+This article will outline the key commercial landlord obligations you should know about.

-A commercial lease is where you, as a landlord, allow a business owner to have sole occupation of your property or part of it.
-Importantly, the premises will be used as their business premises.
-You allow them to use the premises for a specific business purpose and specified period.
+A commercial lease is where you, as a landlord, allow a business owner to have the sole occupation of your property or part of it.
+Notably, the premises will be used as their business premises.
+You allow them to use the premises for a specific business purpose and period.
 In return, your commercial tenant will pay you an agreed rent.

-Your tenant will have key responsibilities in the lease and rights.
+Your tenant will have key responsibilities in the lease.
 As the landlord, you will also have key obligations and rights in the lease.
 A landlord’s obligations will primarily depend on what the lease agreement describes.
 However, some obligations are common to most commercial leases in the UK.
 We explore these below.

 Health and Safety

-As a commercial landlord, you will generally need to ensure that the property and overall building are safe for your commercial tenant’s occupation and others who may use the building before you lease it.
+As a commercial landlord, you should ensure that the property and overall building are safe for your commercial tenant’s occupation and others who may use the building before you lease it.
 Your obligations will heavily depend on the type of property you own.

 Typical duties relating to health and safety involve matters such as: